jennybc/googlesheets/vignettes/basic-usage.md

 ### See some spreadsheets you can access

 The `gs_ls()` function returns the sheets you would see in your Google Sheets home screen: <https://docs.google.com/spreadsheets/>.
-This should include sheets that you own and may also show sheets owned by others but that you are permitted to access, if you visited the sheet in the browser.
+This should include sheets that you own and may also show sheets owned by others but that you are permitted to access, if you have visited the sheet in the browser.
 Expect a prompt to authenticate yourself in the browser at this point (more below re: authentication).

 ```r